punk-primate/Peninsular-Malaysia-Forest-Patch-Connectivity-Project/README.md

 The accompanying journal paper is currently under review:

-> Galea, B. (in prep). *myforestconnect: an open-access web platform for assessing forest habitat quality and landscape connectivity for arboreal wildlife in urban Peninsular Malaysia.*
+> Citation. *myforestconnect: an open-access web platform for assessing forest habitat quality and landscape connectivity for arboreal wildlife in urban Peninsular Malaysia.*

 ---